 Explores principles of physics as applied to radiation therapy.
 Topics include forces of nature, atomic structure, radioactive decay, and specific activity and beam intensity calculations.
 Prerequisite: Acceptance into program.

 After completing this class, students should be able to:

-- Describe the processes of radioactive decay.
+- •Explain radioactivity and the process of radioactive decay

-- Spring 2014 (current quarter)
+- Spring 2015 (current quarter)